 The most severe damage occurs underground in the roots.
 Excess salt in fertilizers can "burn" the roots and limit moisture uptake.
 The combination of burns and limited water uptake will quickly lead to a decrease in plant health.
-The effected roots will also become weakened against disease and cultural problems.
+The affected roots will also become weakened against disease.

 Plants in Containers

 The crust needs to be carefully removed from the rest of the soil.
-Remove no more than one quarter inch of soil from the surface.
+Remove no more than one-quarter inch of soil from the surface.
 Sometimes the crust is hard enough that it can be picked out in large chunks.
 Be careful not to remove too much soil along with the crust.
 Removing too much can stress the plant even more.
 Leaching can begin once the crust is removed.

 - use room temperature distilled water and fill the container to the top edge.
 Distilled room temperature water is the best water to use because it contains no dissolved minerals and will not add further stress.
 Filtered water can be used if distilled water cannot be obtained.

 Plants in the Ground

-- Allow the hose to run for a while so that adequate water runs through the soil to leach the fertilizers past the root zone of the plant.
+- Allow the hose to run for a while so that adequate water runs through the soil to leach the fertilizers past the plant's root zone.

 Remove Dead or Dying Foliage

 Foliage that is discolored and dying should be removed along with dead foliage.
-The plant will never be able to heal effected foliage and the plant should not waste any further energy on damaged foliage.
+The plant will never be able to heal affected foliage and the plant should not waste any further energy on damaged foliage.
 New foliage will be produced once the plant begins to recover from fertilizer damage.

 Preventing Excessive Fertilizing

 Research the soon-to-be fertilized plants before application as well.
 Different plants require different formulations and may be susceptible to certain formulations.
-Succulents cannot handle rich fertilizers while fast growing plants can.
+Succulents cannot handle rich fertilizers while fast-growing plants can.
 It all comes down to the plant and adequate research to prevent fertilizer damage.